 We present Contact Augmented Reality (cAR), an approach to augmented reality where a mobile device with a transparent display rests on top of the augmented object.
-By following an iterative and user-centric design approach we identified interaction techniques cAR devices and organized them in three categories: contact-based, content-based and off-contact.
+By following an iterative and user-centric design approach we identified interaction techniques for cAR devices and organized them in three categories: contact-based, content-based and off-contact.
 We built two prototype cAR devices and explore their usage for active reading tasks.
-A first low-level prototype uses tabletop and transparent tangibles and allowed us to iterate quickly over alternative designs.
+A first low-level prototype uses a tabletop and transparent tangibles and allowed us to iterate quickly over alternative designs.
 The second and higher-level prototype, called the tPad, is a 7’’ touch LCD display with an external camera and resting on a light-table.
 A paper document is placed on the light-table and the tPad is placed on top of the document.
 The tPad uses the external camera to identify the document, and determine its location and orientation via feature tracking.
 We collected initial user feedback and elaborate on the HCI and technical challenges to address before realizing cAR.

 Author Keywords